Mathpix/spectra-review-paper-competition/submissions/GANs.md

 Style-based generator architectures (StyleGANs) represent the next iteration, where an intermediary latent space is used to scale and shift the normalized image for each convolution layer [34], closely followed by StyleGAN2 in 2019 [50].
 StyleGAN2 is famously capable to produce high definition images of *fake* individuals.

 ## GANs catching on the recent trends

 Given their popularity, GANs are now predominantly coupled with other recent methods.
 In the case where less or no labels are available, self-supervision (BigBIGAN [32]) is now prevalent.
 On the other hand, attention-based models attribute importance to distanced features within an image to better contextualize representation (SAGAN [33, 39]).
-In February 2021, in the lineage of attention-based models, transGAN proposes to discard CNNs in order to replace them with two transformers for D and G and establishes new state-of-the-art results [52].
+In February 2021, in the lineage of attention-based models, transGAN proposes to discard CNNs altogether and replace them with two transformers for D and G. transGAN establishes new state-of-the-art results [52].

-These GAN types are among the state-of-the-art in terms of performance.
+These recent GAN types claim the state-of-the-art in terms of performance.
 But performance is a non-trivial concept with GANs, as described in the following.

 ![](https://i.imgur.com/4UFBpTp.jpg)